timosalm/going-serverless-workshop/workshop/workshop/content/exercises/knative.md

 A **Service** combines a *Configuration* and a *Route*.
 This compounding makes common cases easier because everything you will need to know is in one place.

-In the following sections we'll use `kn`, the "official" CLI for Knative, to demonstrate some *Knative Serving* capabilities.
+In the following sections, we'll use `kn`, the "official" CLI for Knative, to demonstrate some *Knative Serving* capabilities.